Labor Standard Calculation & Configuration

 Enter the end time of the day until when the configuration is applicable.
 It should be entered in minutes from the start of the day.
-For intance, 2 pm (14:00) should be set to 840.
+For instance, 2 pm (14:00) should be set to 840.

 Static (Multiplication, Weighted Combination)

-The static is added as a baseline addition that does not depend on the input forecast but should always be added on top of the output based on the productivity and the forecast.
+Static is added as a baseline addition that does not depend on the input forecast but should always be added on top of the output based on the productivity and the forecast.
 For instance, always add 2 additional headcounts on top of the demand-based headcount.
 The static value should be entered as a number.

 Static (Standard Lookup, Time Based Lookup, Time Based)

 The static value to be added when the forecast falls within the specified forecast or time buckets.

 The factor represents the productivity of the headcount variable in relation to the demand driver (forecast configuration) considered.
 This could be, for example, the number of the specific demand driver one headcount can handle in an hour.
 Or minutes required to handle one demand driver value.
 The factor is then multiplied with the forecast value at all timestamps to calculate the required headcount at those timestamps.
 The factor is defined as a number, e.g. 0.01.
 The factor is retrieved by taking 1*1/(value per hour) or 2*1/(value per 30 minutes).
 E.g. handling 5 products in 30 minutes should be set as 0.4 (2*1/5).